 (Isaiah 11:2-3).
-"The Spirit of the Lord shall rest upon him: the spirit of wisdom and

 This passage, originally referring to the expected Messiah, was understood by the Church from the earliest centuries as a description of the workings of the Holy Spirit in the fullness of Christ, and by extension, in every Christian grafted into Him through Baptism.